 SHS’ Repairing Responsibilities

-As a landlord, we have a statutory duty to carry out repairs to our tenants’ homes which are our responsibility.
+As a landlord, we have a statutory duty to carry out repairs to our residents’ homes which are our responsibility.
 Generally, this includes but is not limited to:

 - the structure and exterior of homes including the roof, walls, windows, hard surfaces, external doors and loft and cavity insulation